If you can’t afford your car loan, try renegotiating the terms. If your payments will still be too high, you can sell

 Jerryis the best way to compare cheap car insurance quotes fast.

 A licensed broker that offers end-to-end support, Jerry gathers affordable quotes, helps you switch plans, and even cancels your old policy for you.
 It’s completely free to compare quotes, and the average Jerry user saves a whopping $879 a year.

 Key takeaway If the dealership doesn’t buy your car with a loan, they will still likely agree to a trade-in.
-How to get out of a car loan you are upside down upside down on your car loan, that means you owe more on your loan than your vehicle is worth.
+How to get out of an upside down car loan upside down on your car loan, that means you owe more on your loan than your vehicle is worth.